Cavenfish/autogamess/README.md

 # AutoGAMESS

-This is a python module for automating Raman calculations using the GAMESS(us) Quantum Chemistry software (https://www.msg.chem.iastate.edu/gamess/).
+This is a python module for automating Raman calculations using the [GAMESS(us)](https://www.msg.chem.iastate.edu/gamess/) Quantum Chemistry software.

 # Installing AutoGAMESS